SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Subsequently, AzhwAr says that such tasteful emperumAn has done countless favours towards him.

 See nampiLLai‘s introduction.

 Second pAsuram.
-When this pAsuram was discussed once, in the assembly of embAr, a question was asked “Who is the prathamaguru (first guru) for the AthmA?”.
-Some SrIvaishNavas said “it must be the AchArya”; others said the “that would be the SrIvaishNava who lead the AthmA to the AchArya”; at that time embAr said “No!
+When this pAsuram was discussed once in the assembly of embAr, a question was asked “Who is the prathamaguru (first guru) for the AthmA?”
+Some SrIvaishNavas said “it must be the AchArya”; others said “that would be the SrIvaishNava who led the AthmA to the AchArya”; at that time embAr said “No!
 It is bhagavAn only; even when a SrIvaishNava invites an AthmA to approach an AchArya, it is sarvESvaran who ensures that the AthmA accepts the proposal without rejecting it.
 In previous pAsuram, AzhwAr praised his heart saying that it was his heart which united him with emperumAn.
-At that time the heart asks “Why are you praising a passer-by without knowing the root cause?”, AzhwAr then says “if I contemplate deeper, I understand that emperumAn is the cause for my heart leading me to emperumAn and without realizing that I simply praised my heart” and starts praising sarvESvaran.
+At that time the heart asks “Why are you praising a passer-by without knowing the root cause?”
+AzhwAr then says “if I contemplate deeper, I understand that emperumAn is the cause for my heart leading me to emperumAn and without realising that I simply praised my heart” and starts praising sarvESvaran.

 aththA! nI seydhana adiyEn aRiyEnE